-Any new Projects or Plans arising from the implementation of draft FESLUP shall adhere to the following guidance/ policies that are of specific relevance to BIO:
+Any new Projects or Plans arising from the implementation of draft FESLUP shall adhere to the following guidance/policies and to best available scientific advice that are of specific relevance to BIO:

-- Draft Plan for Forests & Freshwater Pearl Mussel in Ireland Requirements (2021) - Forestry & Kerry Slug Guidelines.
-Forest Service (2000) Department of the Marine and Natural Resources - Forestry & Otter Guidelines Forest Service (2000) Department of the Marine and Natural Resources - Forestry Biodiversity Guidelines.
-Forest Service (2000) Department of the Marine and Natural Resources - Forest Harvesting & the Environment Guidelines.
-Forest Service (20000 Department of the Marine and Natural Resources - Woodland for Water: Creating new native woodlands to protect and enhance Ireland's waters.
-Forest Service (2018) DAFM - The Forest Service Circular 04/2013 banning Ash tree planting - Environmental Requirements for Afforestation (DAFM, 2016) - Land Types for Afforestation (DAFM, 2015) - Forestry Standards Manual (DAFM, 2015) - Standards for Felling and Reforestation (DAFM, 2019) - Wind Energy Development Guidelines (2006), Department of Housing, Local Government and Heritage (DHLGH).
+- Draft Plan for Forests & Freshwater Pearl Mussel in Ireland Requirements (2021); - Schedule 2 of the European Communities Environmental Objectives (Freshwater Pearl Mussel) Regulations 2009 (S.I.
+No. 296); - Forestry & Freshwater Pearl Mussel Requirements: Site Assessment and Mitigation Measures Forest Service (2000) Department of the Marine and Natural Resource; - Forestry & Kerry Slug Guidelines.
+Forest Service (2000) Department of the Marine and Natural Resources; - Forestry & Otter Guidelines Forest Service (2000) Department of the Marine and Natural Resources; - Forestry Biodiversity Guidelines.
+Forest Service (2000) Department of the Marine and Natural Resources; - Forest Harvesting & the Environment Guidelines.
+Forest Service (20000 Department of the Marine and Natural Resources; - Woodland for Water: Creating new native woodlands to protect and enhance Ireland's waters.
+Forest Service (2018) DAFM; - The Forest Service Circular 04/2013 banning Ash tree planting; - Environmental Requirements for Afforestation (DAFM, 2016); - Land Types for Afforestation (DAFM, 2015); - Forestry Standards Manual (DAFM, 2015); - Standards for Felling and Reforestation (DAFM, 2019); - Wind Energy Development Guidelines (2006), Department of Housing, Local Government and Heritage (DHLGH).